 When the heart stops beating, the human body immediately starts to cool.
 The initial phase of the body cooling is called algor mortis, according to the Health Drip medical journal.
 The body temperature cools at the rate of about 1.5 degrees Fahrenheit an hour until it reaches room temperature.

-While is going through the cooling process, the lack of flowing blood has another major consequence.
+While it is going through the cooling process, the lack of flowing blood has another major consequence.
 The blood begins to pool and settle.
-It is this process of pooling and settling of the blood that causes what is known as rigor mortis.
+It is this process of pooling and settling of the blood that causes what is known as livor mortis.

 Life After Death: What Goes on Inside the Human Body